Adaptavant/AW-Code-Standards/sonarqube/java/README.md

 ```

-## Configure the Scanner
+## To Configure the Scanner Properties for Single Module Gradle.

-    For configuration we need to set the sonarqube properties file, as below.
+  set the sonarqube properties in build file, as below.

 ```
  sonarqube {